gorarakelyan/metaseq/docs/training.md

 | `aim_repo` | Defines the path to store collected training logs.
 If set to "." logs will be stored at cwd(current working directory). |
 | `aim_run_hash` | Training run hash.
 If skipped creates or continues run based on "save_dir".
 Otherwise, stores training metadata in the specified run. |

-#### 2. Running Aim UI to explore the results
+#### 2. Running Aim UI to visualize the results

-Once training is started, open Aim UI to explore the results:
+Once training is started, open Aim UI to see the tracked results:

 `aim up --repo ./path/to/logs`